google/mobly-wifi/README.md

     -  hostname: 'IP_ADDRESS'
 ```

-NOTE: Replace `IP_ADDRESS` with your device information.
+NOTE: Replace `IP_ADDRESS` with the IP address of the AP device.

 ### Write a Hello World Mobly Test

+This example test starts a 5G Wi-Fi network on the given AP device.

 **hello_world_test.py**